-The Challenge: Early stage user insights were needed to lay the groundwork to introduce a snack food new to the German market to be sold online (and in a limited selection of stores).
+The Challenge: Early stage user insights were needed to lay the groundwork to introduce a snack food new to the German market to be sold online.
 Examples of the many open questions that needed to be answered were:

 Reaction to the potential names and prototypes

 What are the barriers to usage / buying triggers

 What We Did: We blended specialists in new product innovation; brand development; the German market and digital behaviour.

 By combining experienced specialists with a best-in-class innovative research tool, we were able to condense months of work into weeks.

 Results: The client team was clearly delighted with the quality and speed of their fast-track, insider view of the German guilty-pleasure snacking landscape.
 Still, it wasn’t until they actually started using the results that they moved from being pleased to becoming a strong advocate for our work.

 Insights were used to develop design work so emotionally impactful, some of the test-customers reported dreaming about it.

 Powerful, emotional insights that resonated with the German market helped align views of internal team members and gain the support of reluctant, external stakeholders.